phucd5/vqa-cot/README.md

 We utilized the GQA: Visual Reasoning in the Real World dataset.
 The data can be downloaded [here](https://cs.stanford.edu/people/dorarad/gqa/about.html).
 All data preprocessing code can be found [data_preprocess.py](data/data_preprocess.py).

 ### Overview
-We first flattened the GQA data.
+We first flattened the GQA data and used stratified sampling by local group to ensure that the selected questions were representative of the various types and scenarios found in the full dataset.
 Then we created different processing functions, `preprocess_data_classification` and `preprocess_data_generation,` that handle the data preparation for our classification and generation tasks, respectively.

 - Classification encodes answers as one-hot vectors
 - Generation function formats input as question-answer prompts with appropriate token masking